Driving Overview | Insurance Information | Rental Restrictions

 Parking is allowed only on the right side of the road except on one-way streets where both sides are valid.
 Parking spaces with meters are usually free of charge at night.

-Car rental insurance varies widely, so please review the information below prior to making your reservation.
+Car rental insurance in Germany varies widely, so please review the information below prior to making your reservation.
 Regulations of the country where you rent the car will be in effect for the duration of your rental.

 All our car rental rates include fire and third party liability insurance.
 Our inclusive rates also provide collision and theft coverage at an advance purchase discount.
 You may elect to decline collision and theft coverage.
 If you plan to take advantage of coverage offered by your credit card, please contact your card issuer directly for details.
 Specific insurance information for your reservation will be printed on your confirmation voucher.